-Sure, a data breach can deeply injure your company’s reputation and brand identity, but the legal implications can be costly as well.
-Not only can your company be hit with monetary penalties from regulatory agencies, it could also suffer from class action lawsuits.
+A data breach can deeply injure your company’s reputation and brand identity.
+However, the legal implications can be equally or more costly.
+Your company can be hit with monetary penalties from regulatory agencies, and could also suffer from class action lawsuits.
 For instance:

 “A class action was filed against Target in federal court in Minnesota by financial institutions seeking damages for their expenses in connection with a 2013 breach that exposed payment and contact information of millions of customers.

 Target agreed in May 2016 to pay $39 million plus costs and attorneys’ fees, and separately settled with Visa for $67 million.
 Target settled a consumer class action arising from the same breach for $10 million.”